 Cannabis is lately becoming the panacea for a plethora of ailments, with the various cannabinoids including CBD and THC possessing incredibly beneficial effects for a wide variety of conditions such as ADHD, depression, anxiety, bipolar, fibromyalgia, arthritis, cancer and even epilepsy.
-With cannabis becoming more widely recognised for its usefulness in treating varying mental conditions, we asked the question: does cannabis help for headaches and migraines?
+With cannabis becoming more widely recognised for its usefulness in treating different mental conditions, we asked the question: does cannabis help for headaches and migraines?

-For the purpose of clarity, the terms “cannabis” and “medical marijuana” can be used interchangeably, as both imply a plant preparation that contains both THC and CBD.
+For clarity, the terms “cannabis” and “medical marijuana” can be used interchangeably, as both imply a plant preparation that contains both THC and CBD.
 Hemp, on the other hand, is a variety of the cannabis plant that contains extremely low levels of THC and high levels of CBD and is the source of most CBD oil preparations.

 Does Cannabis Help for Headaches and Migraines?

 While there is a great deal of anecdotal evidence to support the case, there isn’t much in the way of clinical trials that have looked into this issue.
-So, what we’ve done is analyse as much of the published research as we can find so as to present you with a reasonably unbiased point of view that is based on scientific research.
+So, what we’ve done is analyse as much of the published research as we can find to present you with a reasonably unbiased point of view that is based on scientific research.
 One of our first ports of call is the archive of the US National Library of Medicine and National Institute of Health.

 The Use of Cannabis for Headache Disorders View Research Paper